 To qualify for registration, a complete description of the axis must be provided, including each of the categories of information listed above.
 If the axis is intended to interact with mechanisms that select axis values programmatically, then the description must include a clear specification for the numeric scale.
 There must be reasonable indication of alignment with one or both of the two key purposes for registration described above, and a reasonable indication that the axis will be implemented in fonts from multiple vendors and supported in software platforms and applications.
 It is recommended that the party proposing the new registration seek input from and get consensus among multiple font and software vendors regarding the definition of the proposed axis and its merits.

 Registered axis tags list

-The following design-variation axes and tags have been registered; the linked pages provide the axis tag descriptions.
+The following design-variation axes and tags have been registered; the following subclauses provide the axis tag descriptions.
 These are listed in alphabetic order of the tags.